 Handcrafted in the U.S., Lodge makes heirloom-quality skillets at an affordable price point.
 Known for even heat retention, its 10.25-inch skillet is a must-have in any kitchen.

 At 5 pounds, it weighs a pound lighter than other 10-inch cast irons, making this a desirable choice for those who find these skillets too heavy to use on a daily basis.
-It does come pre-seasoned, though you should re-season it to keep it in top condition.
+While it arrives pre-seasoned, you should re-season it regularly to keep it in top condition.
 Lodge also offers this skillet with a specialized silicone handle holder (which is oven safe to 500 degrees), and with a customized glass lid.

 Related: The Best Cookware Sets